Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Introduction

 Fourth, we propose heuristic search methods for univariate feature qualities.
 We show that, under certain conditions, the optimization problem resides in the complexity class $\mathcal{APX}$, i.e., a constant-factor approximation exists.

 Fifth, we evaluate alternative feature selection with comprehensive experiments.
 In particular, we use 30 binary-classification datasets from the Penn Machine Learning Benchmarks (PMLB)~\cite{olson2017pmlb, romano2021pmlb} and five feature-selection methods.
 We focus our evaluation on the feature-set quality of the alternatives relative to our search methods for alternatives and user parameters.
 Additionally, we evaluate runtime.
-We publish all our code\footnote{\url{https://github.com/Jakob-Bach/Alternative-Feature-Selection}} and experimental data\footnote{\url{https://doi.org/10.35097/1920}} online.
+We publish all code and data online (cf.~Section~\ref{sec:afs:experimental-design:implementation}).

 \paragraph{Experimental results}

 We observe that several factors influence the quality of alternatives, i.e., the dataset, feature-selection method, metric for feature-set quality, search method, and user parameters for searching alternatives.
 As expected, feature-set quality tends to decrease with an increasing number of alternatives and an increasing dissimilarity threshold for alternatives.
 Thus, these parameters allow users to control the trade-off between dissimilarity and quality of alternatives.
 Also, no valid alternative may exist if the parameter values are too strict.
 Runtime-wise, a solver-based sequential search for multiple alternatives was significantly faster than a simultaneous one while yielding a similar quality.
 Additionally, our heuristic search methods for univariate feature qualities achieved a high quality within negligible runtime.
 Finally, we observe that the prediction performance of feature sets may only weakly correlate with the quality assigned by feature-selection methods.
 In particular, seemingly bad alternatives regarding the latter might still be good regarding the former.